Suffern, New York: History

 "The Point of the Mountains" or "Sidman's Clove" were names used before the American Revolution to designate the present village of Suffern.
 The area originally was inhabited by the Ramapough, a tribe of Munsee, who were a division of the Lenape tribe.
 Upon Sidman's death, this land passed into the hands of his son-in-law, John Smith, who sold it to John Suffern.

 The village of Suffern was founded in 1796.
-John Suffern, first Rockland County judge, 1798–1806, settled near the base of the Ramapo Mountains in 1773, and called the place New Antrim, after his home in County Antrim, Northern Ireland.
+John Suffern, first Rockland County judge, 1798–1806, settled near the base of the Ramapo Mountains in 1773, and called the place New Antrim, after his home in County Antrim, Ireland.
 His French Huguenot ancestors had settled there after fleeing religious persecution in France.
 New Antrim's location was considered strategically important in the Revolutionary War because it was at an important crossroads near Ramapo Pass.
 General George Washington and other important military leaders used John Suffern's home as headquarters when they were in the area.

-This history has been recognized by the town.
+This history has been recognized in the town.
 Suffern is a stop on the Washington–Rochambeau Revolutionary Route National Historic Trail, under the auspices of the National Park Service.
 This trail commemorates the route followed by General Washington and the French Comte de Rochambeau as they traveled to the siege of Yorktown, Virginia, which led to victory for the United States in gaining independence.

 Rochambeau made encampment with his 5,000 soldiers in Suffern on August 25, 1781, on his way to Yorktown, and again on September 13, 1782, as he retraced his steps to New York.
-An historical marker on the Washington Avenue side of the Lafayette Theatre identifies this site of "Rochambeau's Encampment 1781–1782".
+A historical marker on the Washington Avenue side of the Lafayette Theatre identifies this site of "Rochambeau's Encampment 1781–1782".
 The National Park Service has installed a wayside panel near the gazebo in Suffern to commemorate Rochambeau's encampment in Suffern.
 At the time of the encampment, this site was directly across the road from village founder John Suffern's home and tavern where the Count de Rochambeau stayed.
 Based on an 1860 painting of John Suffern's home that showed the well in the side yard, his home would have been in at the area of Licata Insurance.
 The well is in the basement of the furniture store.

-During the war, Commander-in-Chief General Washington and his regiment made camp in the village several times.
+During the war, General George Washington and his regiment made camp in the village several times.
 Lafayette Avenue, the main street of Suffern, is named in honor of Revolutionary War hero Marie-Joseph Paul Yves Roch Gilbert du Motier, better known as the Marquis de Lafayette.

 Other guests who took advantage of Suffern's hospitality included Lieutenant Colonel Aaron Burr, who later became the third Vice President of the United States; General George Clinton, who became the first (and longest-serving) elected Governor of New York, as well as the fourth Vice President of the United States (under both Thomas Jefferson and James Madison); and Alexander Hamilton, first United States Secretary of the Treasury under President Washington.